IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

 The IfcOpenShell library consists of a C++ based core.
 Its geometry processing is done using OpenCascade, and optionally CGAL as an experimental option.
-By the time the BlenderBIM Add-on interacts with IFC, it uses the IfcOpenShell Python bindings, so all IFC data is already deserialised into Python objects.
+By the time Bonsai interacts with IFC, it uses the IfcOpenShell Python bindings, so all IFC data is already deserialised into Python objects.
 The inner workings of the C++ base is out of scope.

 .. image:: images/ifcopenshell-architecture.png